hshmilov/mongomock/plugins/axonius-libs/README.md

 version %%version%%.
 A Docker image from which most axonius docker images will inherit.
+It inherits from axonius-base-images, which rearly changes. we made this seperation to make the CI process better.
 It includes:

-* python3.6 and pip3
-* openresty (nginx with steroids)
-* external needed python libraries
-* libs
-    * axonius-py

-It is configured to run an nginx server that connects to your flask application with uwsgi and serves connections in https.
+It configures an nginx server that connects to your flask application with uwsgi and serves connections in https.

 ### How to build